-To test the model's abilities to simulate the salinity response of the estuary over an extended time period, an operation schedule was developed to calculate the variation in salinity distribution during 1968 through 1973. six-year period was divided into 94 consecutive hydrologic The sequences.
-1/ The minimum time period used as a hydrologic sequence was seven days.
+To test the model's abilities to simulate the salinity response of the estuary over an extended time period, an operation schedule was developed to calculate the variation in salinity distribution during 1968 through 1973. divided into 94 consecutive period was six-year sequences.
+The minimum time period used as a hydrologic sequence was seven days.
 Seasonal averages were used for the meteorological and tidal inputs.
 The results of the model operation show reasonable agreement with observed data (Figures 5-12 to 5-17).
 Perfect agreement cannot be expected since the simulated results represent average salinity conditions for the time period covered by the hydrologic sequence while the measured data are an instantaneous response of the estuary to the specific tidal, freshwater inflow, and meteorological conditions present at the time of the measurement.